PESchoenberg/SQLC/README.md

 ## Overview:

-SQLC is an MFD specfically designed to interact with the onboard expert system that runs the DGIIIAI Delta Glider for Orbiter Space Flight Simulator.
+SQLC is an MFD specifically designed to interact with the onboard expert system that runs the DGIIIAI Delta Glider for Orbiter Space Flight Simulator.